ThinkDataEd/curriculum/docs/unit4/section1.md

 Instructional Days: 5

 ##<p style="background: black; color: white; text-align: center;">**Enduring Understandings**</p>
-Model-Eliciting Activities (MEAs) are posed as open-ended problems that are designed to challenge students to build models in order to solve complex, real-world problems.
+Modeling Activities are posed as open-ended problems that are designed to challenge students to build models in order to solve complex, real-world problems.
 They may be used to engage students in statistical reasoning and provide a means to better understand students' thinking.

 ##<p style="background: black; color: white; text-align: center;">**Engagement**</p>
-Students will read an excerpt from a CNN article called *Trash City: Inside America’s Largest Landfill Site*.
+Students will watch a video called *Fighting Pollution Through Data*.
-This article will set the context of the real-world problem facing many cities—the growth of landfills.
-The article provides background information as well as baseline data to launch the modeling process.
+This video will set the context of the real-world problem facing many cities around the world — trash.
+The video provides background information as well as a baseline topic to launch ideas for the modeling process.

 ##<p style="background: black; color: white; text-align: center;">**Learning Objectives**</p>
 <ins>*Statistical/Mathematical:*</ins>